U.S. says unaware of South Africa teacher release talks before Yemen raid

 Gift of the Givers and Pierre's wife Yolande, who was released in January after being held with her husband, said they didn't hold the U.S. responsible.

-"There is no accusation toward anybody.
+"There is no accusation towards anybody.
 Mrs Korkie is not in a position to say they (U.S.) were wrong," Korkie family spokesman Daan Nortier told Reuters.

 "Mrs Korkie, as a Christian, applies the biblical principle of forgiving ... even for his captors."